semat-alrebh/Algorithms-project/README.md

 # 🚦 Real-Time Traffic Routing Using Dijkstra and A*

-> CSC 301: Algorithm Analysis and Design — Group 5, Section Y1
+> Algorithm Analysis and Design
 > Academic Year 2025/2026 (2nd Term)

 ---